 - Make sure that appropriate data security is in place to prevent unauthorized access to customer data (GDPR calls this “Data protection by design and by default”), and make these security measures abundantly explicit.
 This includes binding commitments on what you’ll do if a data breach occurs.
 In most cases this will require you to have a Data Processing Addendum (DPA) in place with your customers.
-(Spoiler: this is going to be the most time-consuming and expensive part of the process.)
+(Spoiler: you might find this to be the most time-consuming and expensive part of the process.)

 In our case we put together a dedicated EU Privacy Page to address each of these issues, as well as answer the most common questions our customers have been asking us.
 Let’s step through some of the most important aspects you’ll need to address.